 Your industry might require specialized accounting skills.
 Talk to your industry association or peers to find accountants that have experience in your industry.

-Use the Chartered Professional Accountants Canada Firm Directory to find a qualified accountant near you
+Use the Chartered Professional Accountants Alberta Firm Directory to find a qualified accountant near you

 Visit the Canada Revenue Agency for a detailed guide to payroll.
 Find out what payroll deductions you need to make, how to remit deductions to the government, and how to track and report them.